-This is a problem with many of the online site builders and is definitely a point to consider before choosing which site builder you are going to use.
+This is a problem with many online site builders and is definitely a point to consider before choosing which site builder you are going to use.

 Do you need the paid version?

-To create a professional looking site you will have to pay.
-I regard the free site more as a free trial although they could be alright if you’re just looking to put a few family/wedding photos online but even then the storage space is very limited.
+To create a professional-looking site, you will have to pay.
+I regard the free site more as a free trial, although they could be alright if you’re just looking to put a few family/wedding photos online even then, the storage space is very limited.

 SiteBuilder allows you to integrate a store using Ecwid, a third-party e-commerce platform.
 The store is integrated into your site.
 To manage your store, the dashboard is within Ecwid.

-Ecwid was created to help small businesses add stores to existing sites and as such provides all the features (shipping options, taxes, track inventory, sell digital products, accept payments …) you would expect from an e-commerce software.
+Ecwid was created to help small businesses add stores to existing sites, and as such, provides all the features (shipping options, taxes, tracking inventory, selling digital products, accepting payments …) you would expect from an e-commerce software.